-Meticulously documented with copious references, the book also offers up some strikingly illustrative and thoughtful metaphors.
-In one passage Drukker uses principles of programming to demonstrate the risks scientists face as they compose and manipulate the “code” of physical reality.
-He reminds us of the programmer’s distinction between “spaghetti code”, or code so intertwined as to obscure unforeseen reactions with other codes or the hardware itself, and “ravioli code”, i.e. a form of code that writes and relates data in a more discrete and self-integrative manner.
+Meticulously documented and populated with copious references, the book offers up some strikingly illustrative and thoughtful metaphors to convey the dangers of unchecked genetic modification.
+In one passage, Drukker uses principles of programming to demonstrate the risks scientists face as they compose and manipulate the “code” of physical reality.
+He points to the programmer’s distinction between “spaghetti code”, or code so intertwined as to obscure unforeseen reactions with other code or the hardware itself, and “ravioli code”, i.e. a form of code that writes and relates data in a more discrete and self-integrative manner.

 “But even the most complex human-made system seems simple compared to nature’s software.” writes Drukker “and the complexity of this naturally formed system is so great that even some of its basic contours can’t be clearly determined.
 We do not know what all the components are, nor do we fully understand how they are arrayed.
 Although DNA is commonly regarded as the locus of a cell’s information system, the evidence indicates that the system is not fully localized within that molecule-and that some of its most important parts reside elsewhere.”